Christian Arroyo Player Props: Red Sox vs. Angels

 Christian Arroyo At The Plate

-- This season, Arroyo has tallied at least one hit in five of 12 games (41.7%), and had multiple hits twice.
+- This season, Arroyo has posted at least one hit in five of 13 games (38.5%), and had multiple hits twice.

+- In 13 games played this season, he has not hit a long ball.

-- Arroyo has picked up an RBI in two games this season, with multiple runs batted in once.
+- Arroyo has driven in a run in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.